 Conditional Orders are automatically submitted if specified criteria are met.
-Traders will need to specify a trigger price(TP) to activate the orders.
+Traders will need to specify a trigger price(TP) based on either the Last Traded Price or Index Price or Mark Price, to activate the orders.
 This is an advanced strategy that is more suitable for experienced traders.

 Note: Conditional orders do not have any margin requirements until the trigger price has been triggered.
 What this means is that a trader can place any conditional orders successfully but if there is insufficient margin at the point of triggering, the system will automatically reject the order.